 The University Student Nurses’ Association, which is a chapter of the Mississippi Association of Student Nurses and the National Student Nurses' Association, functions as the student professional organization for undergraduate nursing students.
-The organization elects a president and treasurer from the senior class, a vice president, recording secretary and director at large from the junior class, as well as a faculty advisor.
+The organization elects a president, vice president, secretary/treasurer and projects chairperson from the senior class.
 The organization holds monthly meetings, where students are introduced to nursing as a profession in a manner consistent with the School of Nursing philosophy.
 Various social, community and fundraising activities are planned during the year.
 State and national conventions are held annually, and students, who are in satisfactory academic standing, are encouraged to attend.
 For students in good standing, time is allowed away from school each year to attend the state and/or national conventions.

 Class officers are elected to conduct and deal effectively with class affairs; promote understanding and cooperation between faculty and students of the class they represent; keep the student body officers informed of class affairs; facilitate communication between the student body officers and the study body; and guide class affairs within the framework of the study body Constitution and Student Handbook.
 To view the Undergraduate Class Constitution, please click here.

 Members of the Phi Kappa Phi national scholastic honor society are selected on the basis of academic achievement.
 Induction into the society is conducted once each year.
 Second semester juniors, seniors and graduate students are eligible for membership.